freealise/freealise/psy/README.md

 ideograms -> formants -> phonemes -> syllables -> morphemes -> words -> phrases -> sentences -> story

 what AI (a golem) does is permute letters and phonemes to arrive at an idea
-only initially it gets data in an ordered way with an index
+only initially it gets data in an ordered way with an index, then recombines it (= Zohar)

 when did I reject Metatron (Daat) ?